Edward Kenway: Assassin's Creed IV: Black Flag

 Edward eventually secures an alliance with Roberts, who takes him to the Observatory, revealed to be a surveillance facility.
 However, Roberts then betrays Edward and turns him over to the British authorities, who imprison him in Kingston, Jamaica.
 Edward escapes with the help of Ah Tabai, the Assassin Mentor, and has a change of heart after witnessing Mary's death, deciding to join the Assassins in her honor.
 After assassinating Roberts and the Templars to prevent them from misusing the Observatory, Edward receives a letter informing him of Caroline's passing and the existence of his hitherto unknown daughter, Jennifer Scott.
 Wishing to make amends for his past actions, Edward retires from piracy in order to focus on his new Assassin duties and raising Jennifer, and returns to England.
-Years later, he fathers a second child, Haytham Kenway, and becomes a leader of the British Brotherhood based in London.
+Years later, he fathers a son, Haytham Kenway, with his second wife, Tessa, and becomes a leader of the British Brotherhood based in London.